Outline

 - Chain path details: Details about the chains involved.

-- If available, Turbo Service will appear as an additional option.
+- If available, Boost Mode will appear as an additional option.

 - Select your preferred route option and click “Swap.”